 Roaming and lifecycle traceability

-Yet for many companies, the final decision may come down to a deceptively simple question: Are we building for the past—or for the world that’s coming next?
+Ultimately, the choice of wireless technology may come down to a deceptively simple question: Are we designing for the limitations of yesterday, or for the regulatory and operational realities of the connected world that is coming next?